watzeedzad/lightnovel-crawler/README.md

 ⏬ **Windows**: [lncrawl.exe ~ 36MB](https://go.bitanon.dev/lncrawl-windows)

-> In Windows 8, 10 or later versions, it might say that `lncrawl.exe` is not safe to dowload or execute.
+> In Windows 8, 10 or later versions, it might say that `lncrawl.exe` is not safe to download or execute.
 You should bypass/ignore this security check to execute this program.

 ⏬ **Linux**: [lncrawl ~ 54MB](https://go.bitanon.dev/lncrawl-linux)